ABC25-027/Profile/README.md

 # Profile
--This i sa personal website about myself,
+-This is a personal website about myself,
 -it specifies my personal details:
 -Educational details
 -Personal details